National Tyre Distributors Association: Activities

+Executives

 Since its formation, the NTDA has had 55 elected Presidents and, after the change of title in 1999, 10 National Chairman.
 The current National Chairman of the Association is Simon Wright Commercial Director at Halfords Fleet Services who replaced Martin O'Brien Commercial Director of Lodge Tyre Co Ltd in 2022.
 Martin O'Brien served from 2019 having replaced Prashant Chopra, Managing Director of Autogem Invicta Ltd, who in turn, replaced Roger Griggs, Communications Director at European Tyre Enterprises Ltd in 2017 The current Chief Executive of the NTDA is Stefan Hay who has held the position since January 2014.